 Cons

-- No wireless Wi-Fi or Ethernet connection.
+- No Wi-Fi or Ethernet wireless connectivity.

 Sony STR-ZA3100ES – top Sony under $2000

 The Sony STR-ZA3100ES supports 110 W at 8 Ohm actual power but can boost up to 9 (using an external amplifier) + 2 simulated channels via the Phantom system.
-Moreover, I can note the presence of the latest in surround sound formats such as Dolby Atmos and DTS: X in the 7.2 configurations.
-And such good specs lend themselves to full automatic calibration thanks to D.C.A.C.
+Moreover, I can note the presence of the latest in surround sound formats, such as Dolby Atmos and DTS:X, in the 7.2 configurations.
+Such good specs lend themselves to full automatic calibration thanks to D.C.A.C.
 EX.
 This system can analyze 31 frequency bands to adjust the response of the speakers according to the spatial characteristics of the room.
+But a THD of 0.9% doesn’t meet today’s standards for sound clarity, so you won’t be able to use the full power.

 The receiver has good video capabilities.
 STR-ZA3100ES is compatible with UHD / 4K signals with HDCP 2.2 protection, HDR color space, and BT.2020.
+Another thing is that most content today is still produced in 4K resolution, and I believe that 8K is not a vital parameter when choosing an AVR.
+The main thing is that the picture should be stable, and this model has it all right.

 However, what really disappointed me was the lack of wireless communication protocols.
 In this receiver, I did not find any AirPlay, Bluetooth, or Wi-Fi.
 Internet connection is possible only via Ethernet.
 And then, the Internet connection is used only for connecting to the receiver via IP.
 This makes it possible to manage and configure the device.